Crafting a Career Change Resume: Tips and Examples

 Make the switch you’ve always wanted and jump into a new professional adventure.
 Use our best practices to build a winning career change resume:

-• Use your resume summary to describe your background and motivation
+- Build a specific resume summary for career change to describe your background and motivation

 Let’s not waste time.
 Head over to CVwizard’s Resume Builder to make a top-notch career change resume that highlights your unique skills and history.